 Beauty wise I think it teaches you something about what you are ingesting.
 Cleansing isn’t a miracle worker, but rather a start to a better routine.
 Eating better helps your skin.
 Not in five days, but over time.
 It wasn’t so bad, I just had one bad day.
 On my good days, on this Cleanse, I had more energy, I did feel more beautiful, and was not bogged down with sugar, which is half the battle.
 The first Post-Day was a real indicator of how much I changed when it came to my diet.
 The junk didn’t interest me as much.
 Removing most of the junk food in my life has helped my skin, and it started with the process of checking in, and doing this cleanse.
 I love coffee, but drink less now, I think before I gorge, and have even healthier habits, all culminating in a more radiant self.
 I say to you go cleanse with an open mind, take the bad days for just bad days, and take the good days to mean you are creating a more beautiful self.
 Happy Spring Cleansing to all!

-*Disclaimer: The PR team paid for my meal.
+*Disclaimer: The PR team sent me this product.
 I was not required to write about these experiences and my opinions are my own and unbiased.*